-Controls New The memory will be reset and a new empty project will be created.
-Open The standard Windows dialog for opening a project file will be shown.
+Controls ۵ New The memory will be reset and a new empty project will be created. õ Open The standard Windows dialog for opening a project file will be shown.
 Save Saves the project input data and the calculated results.
-Help Open the WUFI® Help.
+Help Open the WUFI ® Help.
 Currently not active.
-Scope This dropdown-menu allows users to switch through the different scopes of WUFI® Passive: WUFI® Plus Passive House verification DIN 4108-2 Thermal protection / Building simulation Please refer to chapter 1 for information about these scopes.
+Scope This dropdown-menu allows users to switch through the different scopes of WUFI® Passive: WUFI® Plus Passive House verification DIN 4108-2 Thermal protection / Building simulation scopes.
 Current Settings This dialog shows the current settings for the language, unit-system and if the visualization represents inner or outer dimensions.
-Clicking on this dialog opens the General Options, described in section 2.2.3.
+Clicking on this dialog opens the General Op- tions, described in section 2.2.3.
 Assign data This option allows the application of settings or user-input to multiple elements in the project tree.
 Navigation Info The last dialog in the Tool Bar shows which section in the project tree is currently opened.